jpt13653903/Toolbox/README.md

     - Defines `debug`, `info`, `warning` and `error` macros.
 These are syntactically identical to `printf`, but automatically adds colours and more information relating to the current file, line number and function name.
 - **JSON.cpp**
     - Abstraction for reading, manipulating and generating JSON strings.
-    - The implementation is not time-optimal &ndash; do not use as a general-purpose dynamic data structure.
 - **LLRBTree.cpp**
     - A general-purpose [left-leaning red-black tree](https://www.cs.princeton.edu/~rs/talks/LLRB/LLRB.pdf) used to store objects.
 - **UnicodeString.cpp**